-For 60 years, the NSPCA has been protecting our country’s animals.
+For over 60 years, the NSPCA has been protecting our country’s animals.

 We prevent cruelty, promote kindness and alleviate the suffering of animals.